ninlilizi/PG39WCDM-ICC-HDR-MITIGATION/README.md

 # PG39WCDM-ICC-HDR-MITIGATION
 Custom ICC profile to mitigate the ASUS SWIFT PG39WCDM HDR related issues.

 Why does this exist?
 My beloved PG35VQ died a month before the warrenty expired.
 ASUS sent me a PG39WCDM as a warrenty replacement.
 Having become accustomed the the quality of a Mini-LED monitor, the transition to a WOLED highligted the stark downgrade in color quality in this newer display.
-It felt wasteful to not try and make it work, given I was sent the thing for free, so I have spent the last month perfecting this custom profile that goes a long way to mitigating the worst of the issues this display encounters when viewing HDR content, and particularly SDR content when HDR is enabled.
+It felt wasteful to not try and make it work, given I was sent the thing for free, so I have spent the last 6 months perfecting this custom profile that goes a long way to mitigating the worst of the issues this display encounters when viewing HDR content, and particularly SDR content when HDR is enabled.
 Fortunately, I'm a professional graphics engineer with too much free time on my hands!

 One cavaet, is the LUT that performs most of the lifting doesn't apply automatically on boot, or resume from standby.
 But opening the Color applet from the control panel, selecting the install profile and clicking the 'Set Default' button, even though it is already the default will immediately apply the correction LUT which performs the actual work.
 It's suboptimal to apply this by hand every time, but you can set an Event task to do it for you are boot, if desired.
 There are also tools that enforce it will running/resuming/etc. I would link to that tool, but it currently doesn't work in the latest version of Windows11, so will have to live with manual application until thast project is updated by it's owner.